-There are two indemnity schemes suitable to Lenders, either:
+There are two indemnity schemes suitable for Lenders, either:

-The Council of Mortgage Lenders (CML) now called UK Finance has created the PCC on behalf of the banks to formalise and standardise the certification of newly built or newly converted residential property.
+The Council of Mortgage Lenders (CML) now called UK Finance has created the PCC on behalf of the banks to formalize and standardize the certification of newly built or newly converted residential property.

 This is a property converted to a dwelling through a ‘material change of use’, such as converting a commercial office building into a dwelling, or a redundant barn into a dwelling.